-Rex breed Rex is short-haired animals.
+- Rex. breed Rex is short-haired animals.
 The breed was bred in 1919 by French specialists.
 The coat of animals of this breed is red-brown, similar in color to beaver, and in density does not yield to the chinchilla.
 On the face, there is a short mustache.
 It is precisely by the length of the antennae of the rabbits of this breed that it can be distinguished from others immediately after birth.

-Breed Lion Head This species was created in Belgium by crossing short-haired and fluffy representatives.
+- Breed Lion Head.
+This species was created in Belgium by crossing short-haired and fluffy representatives.
 The animals of this breed are not demanding to care, kind and playful.
-These animals are so called because, in the area between the head and the body, their hair is longer and creates a lion’s mane.
+These animals are so-called because, in the area between the head and the body, their hair is longer and creates a lion’s mane.

 Caring for rabbits, their maintenance and breeding begin with the equipment of the home for the pet.
 Such animals live in spacious cages – its length should be 75 cm or more.
 The bottom of the cage should be plastic – this is the best option.
 It may be mesh, but the mesh should not be significant so that the rabbit legs do not fail.
 The bottom is covered with a layer of sawdust, thickness from 3 to 5 cm.
 This litter is changed weekly.
 In a cage, a suspended drinking bowl with water and a feeder must be installed.
 A container for food is attached to the floor of the cage so that the animal could not turn it upside down and scatter food less.
 Inside the cage, it is advised to place a small hut for the rabbit so that it can hide from noise and other vernal irritants.

-Dwarf rabbits increase – so the cage immediately needs to be acquired a little more, so as not to change later.
+Dwarf rabbits grow – so the cage immediately needs to be acquired a little more, so as not to change later.
 There must be enough space in the cage and the adult rabbit.
 Rabbits are clean creatures, so his home must be kept clean.